American Top 40: Since 2004: Ryan Seacrest era

 In March 2010, Premiere Radio Networks announced that "American Top 5," a condensed daily top-5 countdown, would begin airing as part of the daily radio program On Air, also hosted by Seacrest.

-In March 2016, the show underwent some minor changes.
-"Tell Me Something Good", a segment from Seacrest's weekday show On Air, was added to American Top 40.
-Additionally, any "extra" songs that aired during the show are announced by Seacrest before playing.
-The following month, the show resumed mentioning some of its affiliates around the world during the show.

-When Seacrest was named the new co-host of Live with Kelly on May 1, 2017, he began to host the show from WHTZ in New York.
-Another studio near the Live with Kelly set was set up for On Air.
-Various guest hosts, however, will continue to do hosting duties from its original Hollywood studios when Seacrest is not around.

-In February 2018, the show introduced new jingles with new voiceover artists replacing Dave Foxx and Kelly Doherty, who departed iHeartMedia (Premiere's parent company) in January.

 In March 2020, amid the COVID-19 pandemic, Seacrest started to host AT40 from his house; the show also included pre-recorded messages from artists thanking healthcare workers and encouraging listeners to stay home, practice social distancing, and to keep in touch with loved ones.

 In August 2020, the show rebranded their logo for the 50th anniversary.
 It features lines similar to those on the edges of vinyl records.
 It was changed again in September 2021;